 Karl Weick: “life is understood backwards but lived forwards.”

-Your organisation has a learning strategy, it has post-implementation reviews, lessons-learned in confluence (good luck finding it), communities of practice, and maybe a “knowledge management” platform.
-It believes, fundamentally, that learning is something that should happen before you act.
-So you can act ‘better’.
+Your organisation has a learning strategy.
+It has post-implementation reviews, lessons-learned repositories, communities of practice, and maybe a knowledge management platform.
+It believes, fundamentally, that learning is something that should happen before you act, so you can act better.
 Karl Weick spent his career demonstrating that this is backwards.

 We do not think and then act.
 We act, and then we make sense of what we did.
-Learning is not the precursor to action, it is the retrospective interpretation of action that has already occurred.
-The organisation that waits until it has “learned enough” before acting on AI will never act at all, because most likely some of the learning it needs can only come from action it has not yet taken.
+Learning is not the precursor to action.
+It is the retrospective interpretation of action that has already occurred.
+The organisation that waits until it has “learned enough” before acting on AI will never act at all, because the learning it needs can only come from action it has not yet taken.
+Weick’s body of work spans sensemaking theory, enactment, high reliability, and a philosophically rich account of how meaning is constructed in organisations.
+This article focuses on the core insights most directly relevant to anyone leading organisational change, and on a single image from his work that captures what transformation actually demands: the willingness to drop your tools.

 1. The Great Reversal: Action Precedes Understanding

-It is, in my view, a description of how cognition works in practice (wait for when we discuss Wittgenstein).
-You discover what you believe by observing what you do — and what you do changes the situation you are trying to understand.
+“How can I know what I think until I see what I say?”
+This is not a clever paradox.
+It is a description of how cognition works in practice.
+You discover what you believe by observing what you do, and what you do changes the situation you are trying to understand.
 Thought and action are not sequential phases.
 They are interrelated and mutually constitutive.

+This is the cognitive mechanism behind Snowden’s Probe-Sense-Respond.
 You must act (probe) to generate the reality that you can then interpret (sense).
-Ralph Stacey argues that a strategic plan is a “gesture” made from within a web of interaction.
-Weick explains what happens next though —> the meaning of that gesture is only discovered retrospectively, based on the responses it elicits.
+Stacey explains what happens next: the meaning of a strategic gesture is only discovered retrospectively, based on the responses it elicits.
 You do not know what your AI strategy means until you see how the organisation responds to it.
+Bateson provides the epistemological foundation: information is “a difference which makes a difference,” and differences can only be perceived through interaction with the environment.
+Until you act, there are no differences to perceive, and therefore no information to process.
+The twelve-month readiness assessment is not generating information.
+It is generating data in the absence of the action that would give that data meaning.

 2. Enactment: You Create the Environment You Complain About

-Most organisations treat their environment (the market, the competitive landscape, the regulatory context, the “culture” ) as an external reality they must analyse and adapt to.
+Most organisations treat their environment, the market, the competitive landscape, the regulatory context, the “culture,” as an external reality they must analyse and adapt to.
 Weick argues that this is a fundamental misunderstanding.
 We enact our environments.
 We create the constraints we face through our own actions, attention, and language.

 3. Retrospective Coherence: The Trap of the Clean Narrative

-When we look at a successful transformation we usually strip away the confusion, the luck, the wrong turns, and the failed experiments to create a clean, linear narrative.
+Weick warned that life is understood backwards but lived forwards.
+When we look at a successful transformation, we strip away the confusion, the luck, the wrong turns, and the failed experiments to create a clean, linear narrative.
 First we did A, which led to B, which enabled C. The story is compelling.
 It is also largely fictional.

 In his famous analysis of the 1949 Mann Gulch fire disaster, Weick noted that firefighters died because they refused to drop their heavy tools to run faster from an advancing blaze.
 Why?
 Because without their tools, they were no longer firefighters.
 Their identity was bound to their equipment.
 To drop the tools was to lose not just weight but self.

-5. Small Wins: The Strategy of Plausible Progress
+5. Small Wins: Proximity and Plausible Progress

-Weick proposed the concept of small wins as a strategy for tackling problems that feel overwhelming.
-The idea is deceptively simple; instead of framing the challenge as a massive transformation programme, recast it as a series of achievable experiments.
-Each small win is concrete, visible, and within reach.
-Each one changes the conditions for the next.
-This is well explained and used by Snowden too.
-It is grounded in Weick’s sensemaking theory.
-People cannot make sense of abstractions so they ‘make sense’ of events that are specific, tangible things.
-A forty-page AI strategy document does not create sensemaking, it creates anxiety.
-But a team that used an AI agent to generate a working prototype in an afternoon IS an event.
+The concept is grounded in sensemaking theory.
+People cannot make sense of abstractions.
+They make sense of events: specific, tangible things that happened.
+A forty-page AI strategy document does not create sensemaking.
+It creates anxiety.
+But a team that used an AI agent to generate a working prototype in an afternoon is an event.
 People can see it, talk about it, argue about it, and learn from it.
 It changes what feels possible.

-6. High Reliability: Learning by Preoccupation with Failure
+6. High Reliability: A Preoccupation with Failure

-All of these are relevant to transformation.
-But deference to expertise is key.
+Weick identified five principles of mindful organising: preoccupation with failure, reluctance to simplify interpretations, sensitivity to operations, commitment to resilience, and deference to expertise.
+All are relevant to transformation, but deference to expertise is key.
 In HROs, when a crisis occurs, decision authority migrates to the person with the most relevant expertise, regardless of rank.
 The admiral defers to the petty officer who understands the specific system that is failing.
 Hierarchy is maintained in routine operations but relaxed when expertise matters more than authority.

-(An Organisational Prompt is something you can do now…)
+(An Organisational Prompt is something you can do now....)

 Organisational Prompt

 Identify one AI use case in your organisation where the team is waiting for “more information” before proceeding.
-Write a one-paragraph story - not a business case, not a specification, just a story - of what success might look like in three months.
+Write a one-paragraph story, not a business case, not a specification, just a story, of what success might look like in three months.
 Make it plausible, not precise.

 Then ask two questions: “What is the smallest thing we could do this week to test whether this story is heading in the right direction?” and “What signal would tell us the story needs to change?”
 The point is not to get the story right.
-The point is to get the team acting.
-Because action is the only thing that generates the sensemaking data you need.
+The point is to get the team acting, because action is the only thing that generates the sensemaking data you need.
 A plausible story that produces movement is worth more than an accurate analysis that produces paralysis.

 Further Reading

-Karl Weick: “The Collapse of Sensemaking in Organizations: The Mann Gulch Disaster” - The essay on dropping your tools.
+Karl Weick, The Collapse of Sensemaking in Organizations: The Mann Gulch Disaster (Administrative Science Quarterly, 1993).
+The essay on dropping your tools.
 One of the most cited papers in organisational studies, and one of the most readable.
+Freely accessible.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.